New York University Stern School of Business: Student life

-Student investment organizations
+Graduate school investment organizations

 In 2005, Stern launched the Student Social Venture Fund, the first student-run venture philanthropy fund of its kind at a U.S. business school.
 In 2012, Professor James B. Rosenwald and his wife, Laura made a contribution to Stern for the Rosenwald Global Value Student Investment Fund.
 Every year, a tenth of the fund will be invested in one or more stocks based on recommendations made by the students in his Global Value Investing class.